nishain-de-silva/JSONPaper/README.md

 ## Usage

 > **Warning**
-> The library does `not` handle incorrect `JSON` formats and do not use escaped character outside JSON `string` values (escaped characters inside `string` values are acceptable).
+> The library does `not` handle incorrect `JSON` format.
 Please make sure to sanatize input string in such cases or otherwise would give you incorrect or unexpected value(s).

 To access attribute or element you can you a simple `string` path seperated by dot (**`.`**) notation.
 ```swift